 Set up Omni-Channel in Talkdesk

-We recommend creating any additional statuses in Talkdesk to mirror Omni-Channel statuses, in order to improve accuracy of reporting or Talkdesk Live.
+We recommend creating any additional statuses in Talkdesk to mirror Omni-Channel statuses, in order to improve the accuracy of reporting or Talkdesk Live.
 For instance, if you have a “Chat Only” status in Omni-Channel, create a new “Chat Only” busy status in Talkdesk.
 This way, when your agent selects this in Omni-Channel, you can block calls in Talkdesk and have better visibility from Talkdesk.

 - To do this, go to Talkdesk Admin → Omni-Channel and switch the ‘Omni-Channel’ toggle to the right (enabled position).